ConQode/HSConQBoner/README.md

 # HSConQBoner
-An useful tool to edit bonemod files for HoneySelect.
+An useful tool to edit bonemod.txt files for HoneySelect.

 The code can be compiled as one file with:
 ```